nehalsindhu12/license-plate/README.md

-# license-plate
-In this project, I present an end-to-end License Plate Recognition Pipeline utilizing the power of deep learning and Optical Character Recognition (OCR) technology.
+In this project, I present an end-to-end License Plate Recognition Pipeline utilizing deep learning and Optical Character Recognition (OCR) technology.
 The pipeline consists of six key steps, each contributing to the efficient and accurate recognition of license plates in images.

 Step 1: Image Labeling
 To kickstart the pipeline, I collect a dataset of images containing license plates.
 These images are then meticulously labeled using the Image Annotation Tool, an open-source Python GUI developed on GitHub.
 The labeling process prepares the data for training the deep learning object detection model.